Michigan Pirates of the Great Lakes

 The most notorious Great Lakes pirate, though, may be none other than Roaring Dan Seavey, who started as a regular sailor in the U.S. Navy.
 After leaving the military he found himself a poor man with only his ship, Wanderer, to his name and took up a life of plundering only to later become the only man known to be formally charged with piracy on the Great Lakes.

 Seavey was a thief who had eyes for large shipments of venison and alcohol, to then later sell at a higher price.
 Anyone who tried to stop him faced the cannon he held on board.
 He also was known for putting up fake lights that simulated a port so that incoming ships would crash on the rocks and he could steal their cargo.
 Seavey’s most famous escapade was his takeover of a schooner docked named the Nellie Johnson.
 The clever seaman invited the Johnson’s crew to drink with him, staying mostly sober himself.
 He then threw the drunken sailors off their ship and sailed it to Chicago, where he sold the Nellie Johnson’s cargo.

 Seavey retired sometime in the late 1920s, and settled in the town of Peshtigo, Wisconsin.
 He died in a Peshtigo nursing home on 14 February 1949 at the age of 84.

-Want to know more about these Michigan marauders?
-Strap on your peg leg and set sail towards one of these maritime attractions to get your fill of pirate personas!
+Editor's Note: Want to know more about these Michigan marauders?
+Strap on your peg leg and set sail to the Great Lakes Shipwreck Museum & Whitefish Point Light Station or the Alpena Shipwreck Tours.